 If on your second day in Porto you’re looking for a scenic park to enjoy a picnic from, head to Jardim do Morro.
 Again, located in Vila Nova de Gaia, you can access the garden by crossing the bridge on the top level, or using the cable car from the lower street.
 A beautiful place to watch the sunset!

-Is Porto Worth Visiting?
+Final Thoughts – Is Porto Worth Visiting?

 As you can see from this extensive list of things to do in Porto in a day, Porto is absolutely worth visiting.
-In fact, I recommend at least an overnight stop if you really want to experience Porto.